pearsonca/scala-commsim/index.md

 </figcaption>
 </figure>

-The results for the same network detection measure show startling differences across the underlying parameters of covert group behavior.
+The results the subject community detection procedure, agglomerative greedy modularity optimization, show startling differences across the underlying parameters of covert group behavior.
 The groups go from poorly detectable even for long observation periods (top left - fewest meeting locations, smallest group) to reliably detectable after a short monitoring period (bottom right - most meeting locations, largest group).
-Based on the change in order on ramp up times for the different meeting frequencies, we can infer there is still substantial noise in the medians, as should be expected limited ourselves to a hundred samples for each parameter combination.
+Based on the change in order on ramp up times for the different meeting frequencies, we can infer there is still substantial noise in the medians, as should be expected given the limited sample size ($n=100$) for each parameter combination.
 This is somewhat contrary to what might be our intuition about meeting frequency - more frequent covert meetings seems like it should imply a higher information rate about that group.
 While that seems to be mostly true of the series, it is not universally so.

 The FPRs rather blandly march upwards (peaking around 10% for most cases, which corresponds to around 10k individuals from the background population), but for several parameter combinations, the TPRs form a distinct lump.
-The implication being that, with no evolution in group behavior, monitoring can become *less* effective!
+The implication being that, with no evolution in group behavior, monitoring, at least with this particular community detection strategy, can become *less* effective!

-We suspect that this is another indicator of a strong need to be aware of what the background data means.
+We suspect that this is another indicator of a strong need to be aware of what the background data, which itself is changing over time, means.
 Near the end of the time series, there appears to be an increasing trend in background user turnover, which could certainly lead to more transient communities, and perhaps effectively dispersing the covert members among those rapidly shifting communities.
-That sort of effect would be present in any data source that was growing (or decaying) over the course of the analysis, due to increased adoption, competing technologies, new markets, *etc*.
+That sort of effect would be present in any data source that was growing (or decaying) over the course of the detection process.
+It is a consequence of  increased adoption, competing technologies, new markets, etc.
+With apriori knowledge of this kind of dynamic in the background population, future analyses should involve detection algorithms that can adapt to in -and out-migration, including assessment of sudden signs of increase n migration in eityher direction.

 ## Afterthoughts

 We demonstrated augmenting an empirical dataset with synthetic group activity, then applying a community detection algorithm to the resulting combination.
-The results indicate that the performance of this algorithm is very sensitive to the underlying group activity, despite the members having conserved behavior relative to event generation, like total activity rate and location diversity.
+The results indicate that the performance of that algorithm, agglomerative greedy modularity optimization, is sensitive to the underlying group activity, despite the members having conserved behavior relative to event generation, like total activity rate and location diversity.

-So what?

-Certainly, not all social network analyses would be so spectacularly variable.
-Nor should we be particularly impressed with this result, our group model being quite unsophisticated.
+This is hardly a blanket indictment of applying the subject community detection to attempt to identify covert groups.
+For much of the parameter space, the greedy search approach performed quite well: fairly quick increase in TPR, fairly steady plateau, and relatively low FPRs.

+However, we have rapidly codified, via an easily modifiable simulation, an underlying space of covert group activity.
+Using this kind of model (preferrably, covering the space of what the analyst considers possible) we can assess what it is about *individual behavior* that causes this detection scheme, or others, to fail.
+Instead of attributing the community detection failure to abstract network properties, subject to the vagaries of collection and translation, we can be framing the study in terms of what are likely to be more general phenomena: human social mechanisms and observation error.

-Rather, we encourage caution, when approaching seemingly useful data and when applying seemingly useful network analyses.
-We think that an approach of modeling at a higher level of detail, and then considering the projection back to the social network analyses is a reasonable way to undertake such caution.
-We think that higher-level modeling is best achieved in the agent-based framework without being in the network mindset, and that there is an opportunity to adopt a powerful, re-usable vocabulary for such an approach.
+The utility of such an approach will certainly vary between studies, but we hope these results encourage caution, when approaching seemingly useful data and when applying seemingly useful network analyses.

+Modeling at the phenomenological level, including the observation process, and then projecting those events into a networks that can be used to validate the network analysis approach is a reasonable way to undertake such caution.
+We think that phenomenological modeling can be practically achieved in the agent-based framework, and that there is an opportunity to adopt a powerful, re-usable vocabulary for such an approach.

 ## Acknowledgements